Other Tick Borne Diseases

 So, What Exactly is a Co-Infection?

-A single tick bite can transmit a variety of other harmful illnesses because ticks can carry a variety of bacteria, viruses, fungi and protozoans all at the same time.
+A single tick bite can transmit a variety of other harmful illnesses because ticks can carry a variety of bacteria, viruses, fungi, and protozoans at the same time.
 The term co-infection describes a patient who has contracted more than one of these infections from the same tick.

 While Lyme is the most prevalent tick-borne disease, ticks can also transmit “co-infections” named: